 CCTV is used by a lot of businesses to protect them for several reasons, but did you know that releasing CCTV on social media without your customers consent is a breach of GDPR?

-In October 2019, a pizza restaurant in Derby released images on social media of two customers after they refused to pay their bill and left.
+In October 2019, a pizza restaurant in Derby released CCTV images on social media of two customers after they refused to pay their bill and left and were reported for a GDPR breach.

 They claimed this could have been damaging to their reputations as the full story of the refusal to pay the bill had not been released.